Ancient Greek astronomers were some of the first people to gather knowledge about space exploration.

-Today, we know the exact time, positions of the stars and planets, and our exact location, to the tenth of a degree, but all these things were available to the ancient Greeks, as well, in one device, thanks to the invention of the astrolabe.
+Today, we know the exact time, positions of the stars and planets, and our exact location, to the tenth of a degree, but this knowledge was available to the ancient Greeks as well, thanks to the invention of one device, the astrolabe.

 The scientist Ptolemy, who lived in Alexandria, was the brilliant mind behind this genius machine, which used sets of dials to determine altitude and latitude—as long as the time was known—the shifting positions of stars and planets, and to survey or triangulate your location on land.

 Basically, the astrolabe was a handheld model of the universe.
 Its many functions also made it an elaborate inclinometer and an analog calculation device that was capable of working out several kinds of problems in astronomy.

 The importance of the invention of the astrolabe comes not only from the early discoveries in astronomy but also from the ability to determine latitude on land or on calm water, making it possible to navigate the seas in a limited way.